kellyycha/EatsNearMe/README.md

 (more focused on spontaneous)
 * Users can log in
 * Set location and radius
+* Tinder-style swiping animation
-* Say yes or no for each restaurant
+  * Swipe yes or no for each restaurant
-* Pictures and info for each restaurant
-* Put info and links to yelp and instagram for each restaurant
+* Pictures, info, and links in detail view of restaurants
 * All the yes's go into folder according to location
 * Categorize by types of food
-* Tinder-style swiping animation
 * Able to plan out a path to your destination to only show places along the way
-* After eating there, mark if you would/wouldn't go again to either save into a new folder or delete from the current folder
+* After eating there, mark if you would/wouldn't go again to either save into a favorites folder or delete from the current folder

+**Optional Nice-to-have Stories**
+(more focused on planning/sharing)
 * Map of all locations
 * Able to color code map pinpoints
 * Able to filter map by category

-**Optional Nice-to-have Stories**
-(more focused on planning/sharing)
-* Able to choose which folder to go to and name it.
+* Able to choose which folder to go to and name it
-* sharing with favorite restaurants with friends
+* Follow friends' accounts to see their favorite restaurants

 ### 2. Screen Archetypes